 About half of the production is dominated by dry to sweet and young to drink Rosé, These are mainly made under AOC Rosé d'Anjou (or Anjou Rosé) Grolleau Noir (here Groslot) with shares of Cabernet Franc.
 Cabernet Sauvignon.
 Pineau d'Aunis.
 Gamay and Malbec ( Cot ) blended.
 Another rosé is produced under AOC Cabernet d'Anjou from Cabernet Franc and Cabernet Sauvignon.

 Sparkling wines and white and rosé sparkling wines are produced under the AOC designations Anjou Mousseux and Anjou Pétillant .
-The whites of Chenin Blanc (60%), Cabernet Sauvignon, Cabernet Franc, Malbec, Gamay, Grolleau and Pineau d'Aunis, as well as the rosé of the same varieties except Chenin Blanc.
-Well-known producers in the whole area are among others Château de Tigné, Château Pierre Bise, Château la Varière, Domaine de Bablut, Domaine des Baumard, Domaine de Gatines, Domaine Les Grandes Vignes - Vaillant, Domaine Ogereau, Domaine Philippe Delesvaux and Domaine Richou.
-As enclaves in the Anjou area there are the appellations Bonnezeaux.
+White Chenin Blanc (60%), Cabernet Sauvignon, Cabernet Franc, Malbec, Gamay, Grolleau and Pineau d'Aunis, as well as the rose varieties of the same varieties except Chenin Blanc.
+Well-known producers in the whole range are among others Château de Tigné, Château Pierre Bise, Château la Varière, Domaine de Bablut, Domaine des Baumard, Domaine de Gatines, Domaine Les Grandes Vignes - Vaillant, Domaine Ogereau, Domaine Philippe Delesvaux and Domaine Richou.
+As enclaves in the area Anjou there are the appellations Bonnezeaux.
 Coteaux de l'Aubance.
 Coteaux du Layon.
 Quarts de Chaume and Savennières,